m3db/m3/README.md

 ## Community Meetings

-M3 contributors and maintainers have monthly (every four weeks) meetings.
+M3 contributors and maintainers have regular meetings.
 Join our M3 meetup group to receive notifications on upcoming meetings:
 <https://www.meetup.com/M3-Community/>.

 Recordings of past meetups can be found here: <https://vimeo.com/user/120001164/folder/2290331>.